-In an effort to crack down on this dangerous practice, our stem cell lawsuit team is currently prosecuting several stem cell cases.
+In an effort to crack down on this dangerous practice, our stem cell lawsuit team is currently prosecuting several of these cases.
 We are also working alongside the FDA, Department of Justice (DOJ) and Department of Health and Human Services Office of the Inspector General (HHS-OIG), to stop these companies from hurting other patients.

 What Is Stem Cell Therapy?

 Stem cells are cells found naturally in the body.
 But they are different from the majority of our body’s cells in that stem cells come from our own embryonic development.
 They exist throughout our lives, acting as a preliminary supply of cells from which new cells are derived.

 As our body’s cells are damaged or die, stem cells are triggered to become or help create new, healthy cells to replace them.
 Here are some examples of human tissues containing stem cells:

 - Bone marrow stem cells create platelets, red blood cells and white blood cells (hematopoietic)

 - Blood vessel stem cells regenerate new vessel walls